mozilla-services/docs/source/storage/apis-2.0.rst

 as authoritative.

-.. _storage_wbo:
+.. _syncstorage_wbo:

 Basic Storage Object
 ====================

-A **Basic Storage Object (BSO)** is the generic JSON wrapper around all items passed into and out of the storage server.
+A **Basic Storage Object (BSO)** is the generic JSON wrapper around all items passed into and out of the SyncStorage server.
 Like all JSON, Basic Storage Objects need to be UTF-8 encoded.
 BSOs have the following fields:

 +---------------+-----------+------------+---------------------------------------------------------------+